Mon-Fri 9:00 - 17:00

 1. Compliance and Legal Advisory: A business lawyer ensures that the Corporate Minute Book complies with local, provincial (such as Ontario’s Business Corporations Act), and federal regulations.
 They provide legal advice on the necessary documentation and record-keeping practices to meet statutory requirements, minimizing the risk of legal issues or penalties for non-compliance.

 2. Drafting and Review of Documents: Lawyers are instrumental in drafting, reviewing, and updating critical documents that need to be included in the Minute Book, such as articles of incorporation, by-laws, amendments, resolutions, and minutes of meetings.
-Their expertise ensures that these documents are legally sound, accurately reflecting the corporation’s decisions and changes in a manner that meets legal standards.
+Their expertise ensures that these documents are legally sound and accurately reflect the corporation’s decisions and changes in a manner that meets legal standards.

 3. Corporate Governance: Business lawyers advise on best practices for corporate governance and assist in organizing and conducting shareholder and director meetings, including preparing meeting agendas and resolutions and properly recording minutes.
 This guidance helps maintain the integrity of corporate governance records and ensures that decisions are made according to legal and regulatory frameworks.